-• ership ends, and your new Medicare coverage begins, you must continue to get eand prescription drugs through our plan. ☐ Continue to use our network providers to receive medical care. ☐ Continue to use our network pharmacies or mail order to get your prescriptions filled. - spitalized on the day that your membership ends, your hospital stay will be our plan until you are discharged (even if you are discharged after your new age begins).
+• ership ends, and your new Medicare coverage begins, you must continue to get e and prescription drugs through our plan. ☐ Continue to use our network providers to receive medical care. ☐ Continue to use our network pharmacies or mail order to get your prescriptions filled. - spitalized on the day that your membership ends, your hospital stay will be our plan until you are discharged (even if you are discharged after your new age begins).
 Section 5 We must end your membership in the plan in certain situations Section 5.1 When must we end your membership in the plan?
-We must end you ur membership in the plan if any of the following happen: ☐ If you no long ger have Medicare Part A and Part B. ☐ If you move o out of our service area. ☐ If you are awa ay from our service area for more than 6 months. • e or take a long trip, call Customer Service to find out if the place you are moving to is in our plan's area. $\square$ If you becom e incarcerated (go to prison). $\ \square$ If you are no longer a United States citizen or lawfully present in the United States. ☐ If you lie or w drug coverag ithhold information about other insurance you have that provides prescription e. information a onally give us incorrect information when you are enrolling in our plan and that ffects your eligibility for our plan.
+We must end yo ur membership in the plan if any of the following happen: ☐ If you no long ger have Medicare Part A and Part B. ☐ If you move o out of our service area. ☐ If you are aw ay from our service area for more than 6 months. • e or take a long trip, call Customer Service to find out if the place you are moving to is in our plan's area. ☐ You do not m neet the plan's special eligibility requirements. ve 60 days to provide proof you meet the eligibility requirements provided in Section 2.1 or we will end your membership in our plan. $\square$ If you becom e incarcerated (go to prison). $\ \square$ If you are no longer a United States citizen or lawfully present in the United States. ☐ If you lie or w drug coverag rithhold information about other insurance you have that provides prescription ge. information a onally give us incorrect information when you are enrolling in our plan and that affects your eligibility for our plan.
 (We cannot make you leave our plan for this s we get permission from Medicare first.) medical care lously behave in a way that is disruptive and makes it difficult for us to provide for you and other members of our plan.
 (We cannot make you leave our plan for nless we get permission from Medicare first.) • neone else use your member ID card to get medical care.
-(We cannot make you neone for this reason unless we get permission from Medicare first.) • our membership because of this reason, Medicare may have your case d by the Inspector General. • uired to pay the extra Part D amount because of your income and you do not pay vill disenroll you from our plan and you will lose prescription drug coverage.
-Where can you g et more information?
-If you have quest Customer Service ons or would like more information on when we can end your membership call
+(We cannot make you n for this reason unless we get permission from Medicare first.) • our membership because of this reason, Medicare may have your case d by the Inspector General. - uired to pay the extra Part D amount because of your income and you do not pay will disenroll you from our plan and you will lose prescription drug coverage.

+Where can you get more information?

+If you have questions or would like more information on when we can end your membership call Customer Service.

-We cannot ask you to leave our plan for any health-related reason
+Section 5.2 We cannot ask you to leave our plan for any health-related reason, unless you no longer have a medical condition required for enrollment in our plan.